julianmendez/tabula/README.md

 tabula
 ======

-Tabula is a program that processes a specific type of file format.
-This file format is similar to a Java .properties, but allows defining the same property for different objects.
+Tabula is a system to manage human-readable tables using files.
+It uses a specific type of file format that is similar to a Java .properties, but allows defining the same property for different objects.

 Author: [Julian Mendez](http://lat.inf.tu-dresden.de/~mendez/)